-DPHD is surrounded by a constellation of Registered Neighborhood Organizations (RNOs) what have similar concern about influences on our neighborhoods.
-Below you will find links to the websites of our nearest neighbors as well as several organizations that have a broader reach within the city of Denver.
+DPHD is surrounded by a constellation of Registered Neighborhood Organizations (RNOs) that have similar concerns about influences on our neighborhoods.
+Below you will find links to the websites of our nearest neighbors as well as several organizations that have a broader reach within the City of Denver.

 Capital Hill United Neighborhoods (CHUN)

 DPHD is part of CHUN’s Neighborhood 9 which is bounded by Eighth Avenue to the north, First Avenue to the south and stretches between the Emerson/Ogden alley on the west to Josephine Street on the east.
 Neighborhood 9 is represented on CHUN’s Board of Delegates by Michelle Steed and Kathleen Reilly.
 If you wish to contact your Neighborhood Delegates to discuss a community issue please contact the CHUN office at 303-830-1651.